kiyolee/openssl1_0-win-build/README.md

 Note that only zlib static libraries are used.

-This repository tracks the openssl 1.0 series.
+This repository tracks the openssl 1.0 series.\
-For openssl 1.1, check repository https://github.com/kiyolee/openssl1_1-win-build.git.
+For openssl 1.1, check repository https://github.com/kiyolee/openssl1_1-win-build.git. \
+For openssl 3, check repository https://github.com/kiyolee/openssl3-win-build.git.

 ### Highlights: